lewagon/taxi-fare/README.md

-# Taxi Fare deployment package
+# Taxi Fare Predictor

-You have the structure and a sample code for deploying a custom pipeline to production
+You have the structure and a sample code for deploying a predictor app on streamlit

 The code is very similar to the one you already implemented during week 5